Or: Is the MCU a Meta Narrative Within the On Cinema at the Cinema Universe?

 The Marvel Cinematic Universe is a fun superhero film franchise, yes, but it becomes even more compelling when one views it not just as a superhero film franchise but as a series of films that live entirely within the compelling On Cinema franchise.

-And if none of this made any sense to you, then I recommend you start watching On Cinema, particularly in advance of the upcoming Sixth Annual On Cinema Oscar Special.
+And if none of this made any sense to you, then I recommend you start watching On Cinema now.